-Please note that a request for a term-time holiday is NOT a parental right.
-Leave will very rarely be granted in exceptional circumstances but arrangements should not be made without the school's agreement in advance.
+Please note that a request for a term-time holiday will very rarely be granted/ Arrangements should not be made without the school's agreement in advance.
 Taking leave without permission is "unauthorised" absence and can be subject to a Penalty Notice fine or other legal proceedings by the Local Authority.